 The Twitter Moot offers students a fun opportunity to learn about an important and contentious legal issue.
-This winter, the OJEN Twitter Moot will take place on March 10th, from 9 am to 5 pm.
+This fall, the OJEN Twitter Moot will take place on October 27th, from 9 am to 5 pm.
 Ontario students will debate:

 How do students participate?

 Students need a twitter account to participate and a supervising teacher who registers them.
-OJEN will publish the Twitter Moot resources on its website during the week of February 8th.
-Online registration opens on Monday, February 8th.
-Teachers register for this program anytime between February 8th and March 5th.
-By March 8th, they must provide a list of twitter handles that their students plan to use on the day of the Twitter Moot: March 10th.
+OJEN will publish the Twitter Moot resources on its website during the week of October 4th.
+Online registration opens on Monday, September 27th.
+Teachers register for this program anytime between September 24th and October 25th.
+By October 25th, they must provide a list of twitter handles that their students or student groups plan to use on the day of the Twitter Moot: October 27th.

 Students can create an individual twitter account, a team account or a class account.
 OJEN will only retweet and recognize twitter handles which are provided to us by a teacher.
 We encourage teachers to use the Twitter Moot as an in-class activity, but students can participate in the event as an extra-curricular activity, if they have a supervising teacher who registers them.

-On March 10th, 2021, from 9 am to 5 pm, students post their thoughts and comments on twitter using the hashtag #OJENTMVax and mentioning @OJEN_ROEJ.
-Teachers can stream the debate in class by using a Smartboard/projector, or students can monitor and participate in the debate by checking out the #OJENTMVax hashtag throughout the day.
+On October 27th 2021, from 9 am to 5 pm, students post their thoughts and comments on twitter using the hashtag #OJENTMFall21 and mentioning @OJEN_ROEJ.
+Teachers can stream the debate in class by using a Smartboard/projector, or students can monitor and participate in the debate by checking out the #OJENTMFall21 hashtag throughout the day.
 The hashtag allows everyone to see tweets from other students and teams, and encourages a province-wide discussion.